luna-pink/luna-2022/README.md

 - To start use `pip install -r requirements.txt`

-- Next, you will need to obtain the modified version of [Luna SelfBot's discord wrapper](https://github.com/Team-Luna-Development/DiscordPY-Modifications) and [CEA256](https://github.com/Team-Luna-Development/CEA256), once you have downloaded it, you will need to install it by replacing all files within the discord.py folder, that was installed earlier with the last step, with the modified version.
+- Next, you will need to obtain the modified version of [Luna SelfBots discord wrapper](https://github.com/Team-Luna-Development/DiscordPY-Modifications) and [CEA256](https://github.com/Team-Luna-Development/CEA256), once you have downloaded it, you will need to install it by replacing all files within the discord.py folder, that was installed earlier with the last step, with the modified version.

-- Finally you will need to clone the Luna SelfBot repo to a folder of your choice to start with development.
+- Finally, you will need to clone the Luna SelfBot repo to a folder of your choice to start with development.

 Happy coding!